veracity/veracity-documentation/sections/dataworkbench/news/dp-releasejul25.md

 ## New features

-### New gateway v2 endpoints for dataset ingest
+### New Dataworkbench V2 endpoints for dataset ingest

-You can now use the gateway v2 API to manage dataset ingest operations more flexibly and securely.
+You can now use the Dataworkbench V2 API to manage dataset ingest operations more flexibly and securely.
 Workspace admins can:

 - **Create** a new ingest dataset.
 - **Update** an existing ingest dataset (for example, using Upsert, Delete, Overwrite, or Append).